-In the future, we may issue securities to raise cash for operations, to pay down then existing indebtedness, as consideration for the acquisition of assets, as consideration for receipt of goods or services, to pay for the development of our CAR-T cancer therapeutics, to pay for the development of our breast cancer vaccine, to pay for the development of our COVID-19 therapeutic and for acquisitions of companies.
-We have and in the future may issue securities convertible into our common stock.
+In the future, we may issue securities to raise cash for operations, to pay down then existing indebtedness, as consideration for the acquisition of assets, as consideration for receipt of goods or services, to pay for the development of our CAR-T cancer therapeutics, to pay for the development of our breast cancer vaccine, to pay for the development of our covarian cancer vaccine, to pay for the development of our COVID-19 therapeutic and for acquisitions of companies.
+We have an at-the-market equity offering under which, as of January 4, 2022 we may issue up to approximately \$100 million of common stock, which is currently effective and under which we have not yet sold any shares, and which may remain available to us in the future.
+We also have and in the future may issue securities convertible into our common stock.
 Any of these events may dilute stockholders' ownership interests in our company and have an adverse impact on the price of our common stock.